greglook/vault/doc/objects.md

 transactions must be re-stored with an updated hash reference.
 The better design is to store transactions which refer to the object representing the entities in question, which can then be updated at will.
-If necessary, the state of the entity at an arbitrary time can be recovered by replaying the changes up to then.
+If necessary, the state of the entity at an arbitrary time can be recovered by replaying the updates up to then.